Takakiriy/typrm/README.md

 - Restart the test:
     - Continue button:  #// Run to the end of program
     - Press `f` key in the terminal running `npm test`
+- Runs tests in both cases where defaultUsesLineNumGetter = true and false
 - (When you finish,) Terminal tab (bottom) >> Recycle box icon (right)

 ### Test without Jest